sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 down by having lots of Array Elements on the same core.
 In the figure above, `AvoidGlobalProc0` is true, and `Sing.
 2` requested to be exclusively on core `2`.

-\note If there are Singletons in your executable that don't have the `Parallel::Tags::SingletonInfo` tag, by default their proc will be chosen automatically and they won't be exclusive.

 # Actions {#dev_guide_parallelization_actions}